urbas/budPage/app/assets/md/guide.html.md

 settings.BudPlugin("Your.Plugin", baseDir)
 ```

+You'll have to publish your plugin before you'll be able to use it.

 Please use the following plugins as a reference source:

 1. [Hello world plugin](https://github.com/urbas/Bud.Examples.HelloWorldPlugin)